tueimage/essential-skills/medical-images.md

 #### Reading 3D Dicom data

 Because 3D Dicom data is distributed over multiple files, one for each slice, you first need to obtain all the filenames.
-You can use the built-in Python module `os` to list the filenames in the Dicom directory
+You can use the built-in Python module `os` to list the filenames in the Dicom directory:

 ```python
 import os